varun-bansal13/ticketmaster-api.github.io/products-and-docs/apis/presence/index.md

 + `apikey` = `gwyfRRwYcA0gmbUDDAtADEeaHT` (required, string)

-To request an API Key send an email to the [Presence API team](mailto:Presenceapisupport@livenation.com).
+To request an API Key send an email to the [Presence API team](mailto:Presenceapisupport@livenation.com) with your application name from the "My Apps" page

 #### Format
 All responses are returned in JSON format